Man facing drugs charges after US polo star Lauren Biddle's Christchurch party death

 "We'll never get over it but we're trying to move forward, and figure out ways to cope with it."

-Polo was all-consuming for the Biddles, Tommy said, and Lauren was a fourth-generation player.
+Polo was all-consuming for the family, Biddle Snr said, and his daughter was a fourth-generation player.

-Tommy plays the game professionally in the States and Lauren's mother plays alongside her work with horses in Florida.
+Biddle Snr plays the game professionally in the States and Lauren Biddle's mother plays alongside her work with horses in Florida.